taylorvance/dotfiles/README.md

 #### Config

-`dotfiles/config` is a text file tells the install script which files you want symlinked in your home directory.
+`dotfiles/config` is a text file that tells the install script which files you want symlinked in your home directory.
 It works hand in hand with `dotfiles/home-away-from-HOME/`.
 You can link specific files or whole directories.

 ##### Specific files